Best Perfume for Women in India: A Modern Guide

 All fine bottles.
 None of them you.

-And then there’s the move nobody on the shelf can sell you: blending your own.
+Then there is the move nobody on the shelf can sell you: blending your own.
 A DIY perfume kit gives you six premium oils, a beaker, and the freedom to build a personal scent that exists in exactly one bottle on earth.
 It takes an evening.
 It lasts months.
 Nobody copies you.

 Wear what other people wear if it makes you happy.
-But if you want compliments that come with the words *‘what is that, I’ve never smelled it before’* — there is only one path.
+But if you want the compliments that come with the line 'what is that, I have never smelled it before', there is only one path.
 Build it yourself.

 "A great women’s perfume in India is not the most-bought one.
 It’s the one that makes the room quietly turn before they’ve figured out why."